jhpyle/docassemble/demo.md

   layer of questions and code applicable at a county level, etc.

   Note that this code is not "mandatory."
-It will be called when and if the interview needs to know any of these variables.
+It will be called when and if the Steward needs to know any of these variables.
 ---
 code: |
   if jurisdiction_state == "Pennsylvania":